yliu6680/take-home-exercise/README.md

 #### LRU
 I implemented the Least Recently Used cache with LinkedHashMap.
 The operations for the cache is shown below:

-   1. Initilize the LRU cache with a capacity.
+   1. Initialize  the LRU cache with a capacity.
    2. Get item from the HashMap, if it exists, then we need to swap the item with the last node in the LinkedList of the LinkedHashMap.
-   3. Put item in the HashMap, if the capacity has already fulled, then remove the first node in the LinkedList of LinkedHashMap.
+   3. Put item in the HashMap, if the capacity has already full, then remove the first node in the LinkedList of LinkedHashMap.

 So each time the recently used item will be updated to the last node in the LinkedList, and will be kept for longer time.
 The item will be replaced based on the last time it is used by the user.